10- Add Details to your Nerf Gun

 In the video above I discuss your options for detailing.
 The traditional way to age your blaster is to use a type of paint called Rub N Buff.
 It is fairly expensive, but does a great job at helping create authentic looks.

 A cheaper alternative is to use a clear polyacrylic finish to mix with acyrlic paints.
 Acrylic paints are cheaper, and by mixing them with the polycrylic you can essentially duplicate Rub N Buff.
-Also, acrylic paints come in a lot of different colors, and are available at walmart.
+Also, acrylic paints come in a lot of different colors, and are available at Amazon.

 You can even experiment with polycrilic finishes too, as they come in gloss or satin.
 Mixing a gloss polycrilic with an acrylic paint will make it shinier, while satin will keep the paint neutral.